 After torrential overnight rain, which dampened the Spring Peeper Frogs chorus only slightly, we left Peggy's Cove after breakfast but not before checking out a large lake across from the campground, which held (2) Willet, Common Tern and Common Merganser.
 From here we headed south-west for would you believe, Liverpool, stopping after a short while at Cleveland Beach Provincial Park.

 Here a walk along the shoreline in the low cloud and drizzle produced Mourning Dove, plus our first Swallows of the visit with both Barn Swallow and Tree Swallow recorded.
-Several American Black Duck were also present and along with the many Song Sparrow and a single Yellow Warbler, Double-crested Cormorant, the ever present Great Black-backed Gull and American Herring Gull were also in good numbers.
+Several American Black Ducks were also present, along with the many Song Sparrows a single Yellow Warbler and a Double-crested Cormorant.
+The ever-present Great Black-backed Gull and American Herring Gull were also in good numbers.

-By mid morning the weather cleared and the temperature rose producing a cloudless afternoon, an amazing turn-around from only hours before.
+By mid-morning the weather cleared and the temperature rose producing a cloudless afternoon, a fantastic turn-around from only hours before.
 After several stops to take in the breathtaking ocean scenery and several brief views of Ruby-throated Hummingbirds, a new tick for Canada, we arrived at our overnight stop of Rissers Beach Petite Riviere, a Provincial Campground with stunning views overlooking the Ocean.

 After settling in and breaking out the beers a scan of the immediate area produced good numbers of Eider, plentiful in the area and several Black Scoter.
 Oh and yes, the Spring Peepers are in full song tonight!